 - Who were your founders and how they were inspired into founding the business?

 - What was your major failure and how it turned into success

 Relatively fewer articles talk about a content creation and promotion plan, but great content marketing is impossible unless you’re creating awesome content.
 Your content map will provide the guidelines for your content mix, including the posts you need writing, the photos and videos you need producing, the updates you need posting, and so on.
 In all probability, you’re going to need a professional writer, a graphic designer, a photographer/videomaker, a social media manager, and of course, the necessary gadgets, props or locations for creating what you need.
 Entrepreneurs and micro-business managers can always play some of these roles themselves and still manage to drive impressive results.
 I recently wrote an article about visual content, you might find this handy to help with the imagery of this step.

 Step #7: Prepare a Content Marketing Budget

 While you’re at it, you should also prepare a forecast the amount investment that you’d be putting into content marketing.
-Estimate the cost of different activities, such as copy writing, photography, video production, salary of the talent you employ, media buying, etc. Your budget will tell you how much and what types of content you can afford to create, and what kind of returns you should expect from your content marketing campaign.
+Estimate the cost of different activities, such as copy writing, photography, video production, the salary of the talent you employ, media buying, etc. Your budget will tell you how much and what types of content you can afford to create, and what kind of returns you should expect from your content marketing campaign.
 There’s no hard and fast rule for how much you should allocate to content marketing, but two different studies indicate that the majority of the surveyed companies are spending an average of about 25% of their total marketing budget (excluding staff salaries) on content marketing.Source: Vertical Measures

 Step #8: Prepare a Content Curation Plan